 5 Facts About the Bumble Bee

-The bumble bee is easily misunderstood as a predatory creature looking to bite.
-It’s not so.
+The bumble bee is easily misunderstood as a predatory creature looking to sting.
+In reality, this is not the case!
 Here are some other interesting facts about bumble bees.

 1. Only New Queens Survive the Cold Months

 The colonies die in the late fall while the newly-born queens hibernate throughout the fall and winter.
 The queens awaken in the spring and lay eggs to create a new colony.